 Little known fact, Portland has more breweries in one location than any other place on the planet.
 The current count is 70, with several more likely in the plans by local brewers who dare to dream.

 This was a full afternoon.
-All I was up for after that many drinks was a stumble to another local restaurant after I was returned to the resort and some dinner.
+All I was up for after those many drinks was a stumble to another local restaurant after I was returned to the resort and some dinner.

 I had a specialty pizza and some soda to help me stumble back less on my walk back to the resort.
 I was not out of sorts after a good meal.
 I felt street legal again, even if just for walking.